 Where acquisition value is either extracted or quietly lost.

+Platform Clarity supports pre-acquisition IT review, technical due diligence, and post-acquisition integration assessment.
 The integration question is not only whether systems can connect.
 The question is whether they can be integrated in a way that enables rationalisation, cost reduction, and measurable value outcomes.

 Why this lens is often missed